© Sarahgen | Dreamstime

 Diet Advice: How to Lower Triglycerides Naturally

-If you’re wondering how to reduce triglycerides naturally, first try eating your way to better heart health!
-A health, triglyceride diet should include a combination of foods with specific nutrients, including those that are rich in antioxidants, like cranberries.
+A healthy triglyceride diet should include a combination of foods with specific nutrients, including those that are rich in antioxidants, like cranberries.
 And until you learn how to lower triglycerides below 150 mg/dL, you may also want to augment your diet with nutritional supplements that provide therapeutic levels of these same nutrients.
 Drinking tea is another beneficial habit for reducing triglycerides.

 Most important, make sure the following trio of key nutrients are in your diet.